QuerTCI: A Tool Integrating GitHub Issue Querying with Comment Classification

 Another class of users may be practicing Software Engineers that are tackling common problems pertaining to certain topics.
 Using \tool, they can summarize issues that may arise for a particular topic/query string of interest.
 Furthermore, Software Engineers can use \tool\ to filter out certain discussion types (e.g., ``Social Discussion''~\cite{Arya2019}) from the tool's output, thereby saving time that might have been spent combing through large discussion threads.

-Lastly, \tool\ may prove useful to (Computer Science) students that are studying a particular topic and are looking to platforms, e.g., \GH, to gain insight into what experienced Software Engineers are discussing.
+Lastly, \tool\ may prove useful to (CS) students studying a particular topic---looking to platforms, e.g., \GH, to gain insight into what experienced Software Engineers are discussing.
 Using our tool, students can focus on issue threads that pertain to relevant categories (e.g., ``Solution Discussion,'' ``Bug Reproduction''~\cite{Arya2019}).
 Such expert developer discussion may prove useful to students learning a new programming language, struggling with using a new framework or library (APIs), or adopting a new software platform.